cmbrandt/cxx-fundamentals/2_class_design_special.md

   Resource* ptr;   // Initialized to nullptr
 };

-Widget w{};        // Value initialization using the default constructor
+Widget w{};        // Value initialization using the default ctor
 ```

 By providing an explicit default constructor, the default constructor becomes responsible for initializing all data members of the class.
 Therefore, an empty default constructor will default initialize all data member of class type, but will not initialize the data members of fundamental type.

 ```
-// Ex 3: Explicit default constructor with value initialization struct Widget {
+// Ex 3: Explicit empty default constructor with value initialization struct Widget {
-  Widget() { }     // Explicit default constructor
+  Widget() { }     // Explicit empty default constructor

   int idx;         // Uninitialized std::string str; // Default (empty string)
   Resource* ptr;   // Uninitialized
 };

-Widget w{};        // Value initialization with no default ctor
+Widget w{};        // Value initialization with explicit empty default ctor
 ```

-A better option is to ask the compiler to generate the default constuctor by defining it using `= default`.
+A better option is to ask the compiler to generate the default constuctor by declaring it with `= default`.
 In doing so, fundamental type data members are value initialized and class type data members are default initialized.
 Asking for the compiler generated default constructor using `= default` may also provide bonus effects (e.g., `noexcept`).

 ```
 // Ex 4: Defaulted constructor with value initialization